 Look for the SPF range mentioned on the package, anything above 15 is decent protection but if you want ‘effective’ protection then go for the sunscreen that is SPF 30 or higher.

 Does the Product Contain Titanium Dioxide Or Zinc Oxide?

 When looking at the ingredients on the list, look out for zinc oxide and titanium oxide.
 These products form a protective layer on the skin, unlike chemical sunscreens that are absorbed.
 But beware, zinc oxide can make the face look very ghostly and pale.
 You can also find chemical sunscreens that offer superior protection.
-Visit your dermatologist or schedule an online appointment using a HIPAA compliant telemedicine app to know the sun protection type (chemical or physical) that would best suit you.
+Visit your dermatologist or schedule an online appointment using a telehealth platform to know the sun protection type (chemical or physical) that would best suit you.

 Water And Sweat Resistance

 If you know you are going out for a walk that will make you sweat or perhaps for a swim then it is better to invest in a sunscreen resistant to both sweat and water.
 But be careful, FDA says the water resistant ones stay effective for as long as only 40 minutes in the water and you must reapply the product to remain protected.